Skip to Content

 To recap, here are shopping lists for the best postpartum pads during the first six weeks:

-Conventional Postpartum Pads
+Conventional Postpartum Maxi Pads

 Environmentally Friendly Postpartum Pads